Child and adolescent psychiatry: Treatment

 In a review of existing meta-analyses and disorders on the four most frequent childhood and adolescent psychiatric disorders (anxiety disorder, depression, ADHD, conduct disorder), only for ADHD was the use of medication (stimulants) considered to be the most efficacious treatment option available.
 For the remaining three disorders, psychotherapy is recommended as the most effective treatment of choice.
 A combination of psychological and pharmacological treatments is an important option in ADHD and depressive disorders.
 Treatments for ADHD and anxiety disorders produce higher effect-sizes than do interventions for depressive and conduct disorders.

+A 2025 systematic review reinforced the effectiveness of psychosocial interventions for treating disruptive behaviors in youth, especially those involving parental participation.
+These approaches outperformed usual care in preschool and school-aged children.
+While medications such as stimulants and antipsychotics offered modest improvements in select cases, they carried a higher risk of side effects, and long-term comparative effectiveness remains unclear.

 Training

 In the United States, Child and adolescent psychiatric training requires 4 years of medical school, at least 4 years of approved residency training in medicine, neurology, and general psychiatry with adults, and 2 years of additional specialized training in psychiatric work with children, adolescents, and their families in an accredited residency in child and adolescent psychiatry.
 Child and adolescent sub-speciality training is similar in other Western countries (such as the UK, New Zealand, and Australia), in that trainees must generally demonstrate competency in general adult psychiatry prior to commencing sub-speciality training.